1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations or schools with established music programs in Massachusetts that serve K-12 youth.
-Priority is given to programs providing high-quality sequential instrument instruction to low-income youth in Boston, Gateway Cities, and rural areas.
+Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations or schools with established music programs, or nonprofits using a fiscal sponsor; must engage K-12 youth residing in Massachusetts.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Not specified Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.